KannonZenetism/zenetism-field-physics/field-physics/fpx/centropic-entropic-field-interaction-dynamics.md

 > *Being is the seed.
 Choosing is the sprout.
 Yet sap and fiber run uninterrupted from root to leaf.*

 In Zenetism, essence and choice are not in opposition.
 What one chooses is what one is.
 How one is, is what one becomes.
 Essence is a **bandwidth**, not a script.
 The freer a being feels, the more closely it is resonating with its own deep pattern.
-This dissolves the dichotomy between determinism and free will: orientation is not imposed from outside, nor selected arbitrarily from within — it is the expression of what the being already is, unfolding through resonance.
+This resolves the dichotomy between determinism and free will: orientation is not imposed from outside, nor selected arbitrarily from within — it is the expression of what the being already is, unfolding through resonance.

 This has a precise field-physical consequence: **a centropically oriented field does not cease to be centropic under entropic pressure.** Entropic incursion may narrow the bandwidth, reduce operative coherence (CQ), and increase vulnerability — but it does not alter the essential orientation of the field.
 Essence-as-Choice means that orientation is structurally prior to influence.